no more guesswork

 1. Laying bark too shallow

 The most common mistake by far.
 Bark chippings laid at 25–30mm deep look fine on day one, but within weeks you can see soil through the gaps, weeds push through, and the coverage looks patchy.
 The minimum effective depth for weed suppression is 50mm, and for paths 75mm is the standard.
-For play areas, skimping on depth is not just a cosmetic issue — it is a safety hazard.
-Always use the recommended depths from our calculator rather than eyeballing it.
+For a play area, the calculator does not recommend a depth: enter only the value verified from the equipment specification, chosen product certificate or test documentation, and applicable BS EN 1176 and BS EN 1177 requirements.54

 2. Skipping the weed membrane